-The Rules of the Auditor General require that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in the management letter, unless disclosed in the notes to the financial statements.
-The District was established by Section 12 of Chapter 72-565, Laws of Florida as amended and superseded by Chapter 99-418.
-The District does not include any component units.
+The Rules of the Auditor General require that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
+Such information has been disclosed in the notes to the financial statements.